xDimGG/node-steamapi/docs/classes/default.md

 ▸ **getUserBans**(`id`): `Promise`\<[`UserBans`](UserBans.md) \| [`UserBans`](UserBans.md)[]\>

-Get a user's or multipler users' bans.
+Get a user's or multiple users' bans.
 If an array of IDs is passed in, this returns an array of UserBans

 #### Parameters